k1jst/newsm-policy/healthsafety.md

 ## Safety and First Aid Training and Equipment

 The Museum will provide all necessary personal protective equipment necessary for volunteers and staff to safely perform their duties.
 The Museum should also have the supplies necessary to provide immediate first aid assistance to anyone requiring it, including; at least one Automated External Defibrillator on premises, at least one OSHA qualified first aid kit in each workshop, and at least one emergency bleeding control kit in each workshop.
-The Museum also encourages volunteers and staff to become CPR, FIrst Aid and AED certified
+The Museum also encourages volunteers and staff to become CPR, FIrst Aid and AED certified.